Average Cost of Living in Providence

-If you're comparing cost of living costs across cities, Providence comes at a premium here, costing roughly 25% more than the typical American city.
-That positions this RI smaller city on the pricier end of the spectrum.
+If you're comparing cost of living across cities, Providence lands right near the national average — within a few percentage points of what most Americans pay.
+That positions this RI smaller city squarely in the middle of the pack.
 The local economy — a diversified economy that blends its manufacturing past with a growing professional services sector — is a key reason why.
 Below, we break down exactly what drives these numbers.

 What Matters Most